-On June 11, 2018, the Company entered into a Royalty Transfer Agreement with the charitable foundations of two of its investors (MPM Oncology Charitable Foundation, Inc. and UBS Optimus Foundation), which requires it to pay a royalty equal to 1% percent of its net product sales on any product developed or owned by iTeos Therapeutics, Inc. or iTeos Belgium SA, each year within 120 days following each year end.
+On June 11, 2018, the Company entered into a Royalty Transfer Agreement with the charitable foundations of two of its investors (MPM Oncology Charitable Foundation, Inc. and UBS Optimus Foundation), which requires it to pay a royalty equal to 1% percent of its net product sales each year within 120 days following each year end.
 Such agreement was entered into as a result of the capital contributions received from the investors.
 As the Company has no product sales to date, no royalties were owed to these charitable foundations as of March 31, 2020.